RobotCasserole1736/OffseasonTraining/Chapter_1/lesson7.md

 # Problem 1 - Add a new signal

 Look at the patterns for signals in the other files.
-Add one new signal within `LessonTwo.java` which outputs the _sum_ of `result1`, `result2`, and `result4`.
+Add one new variable within `LessonTwo.java` which outputs the _sum_ of `result1`, `result2`, and `result4`.
+Mark it as a signal with units `result`.
 Visit the website and confirm the value shows up, and has the expected value.
 Be sure to toggle the

 # Problem 2 - Analyzing the log file